Australian Home Electricity Information

 Get our FREE TOU EXPLANATION one page summary from our GUIDES page.
 Easily printable making it a great fridge door note to keep you on track, in understanding your electricity costs!

 As we've mentioned, knowing the electricity rates you're charged for at different times of the day is one thing, for home electricity reduction to occur, you will need to find out how much electricity your appliances are using at any particular time of the day.
 And this is where our SERVICES & PRODUCTS can assist you with starting your HOME ELECTRICITY REDUCTION PROGRAM.
-Our MONITORS will track your electricity usage.

 As all Australian States & electricity providers have their own differences, it is possible to see TOU metering, with the option of off-peak connections to various appliances, such as your hot water.
 A call to your electricity provider is the best way to clarify your metering options.